morleym/furtive-handbook/docs/format-single-elim.md

 * It's easy to chart out the 'predicted' matchups throughout the day
   * Higher seeds will generally beat lower seeds.
 You can follow top seeds as a default story
   * Disruptions to this, aka 'upsets', are good stories themselves
+* Matches start with large predicted skill gaps, and close with small predicted skill gaps
 * Every match is impactful
   * The winner moves on, and the loser goes home
 * Flexible length of day.
 You can pick one match per round to broadcast, or you can 'hold up' matches to broadcast multiple/all per round